Twitter suspends account that tracked owner Elon Musk’s jet

 Sweeney runs similar “bot” accounts tracking other celebrities’ airplanes.
 His accounts tracking private jets used by Bill Gates, Jeff Bezos and various Russian oligarchs were still on Twitter on Wednesday, as were his accounts tracking Musk’s jet on rival social platforms such as Facebook and Instagram.

-Sweeney didn’t immediately return a request for comment Wednesday but on his personal Twitter account posted a screenshot showing a notice from Twitter that said @elonjet was permanently suspended.
-The note didn’t specify a reason for the permanent ban.
-Twitter didn’t immediately respond to a request for comment.

-Sweeney had days earlier accused Musk’s Twitter of using a filtering technique to hide his tweets, and revealed what he said were leaked internal communications showing a Twitter executive ordering her team to suppress the account’s reach.
+Sweeney had days earlier accused Musk’s Twitter of using a filtering technique to hide his tweets, and revealed what he said were leaked internal communications showing a Twitter content-moderation executive in charge of the Trust and Safety division ordering her team to suppress the account’s reach.
 The Associated Press has not been able to independently verify those documents.

+Sweeney said that he suspects that he was banned because of anger over those leaks.

 Musk has previously criticized that filtering technique — nicknamed “shadowbanning” — and alleged that it was unfairly used by Twitter’s past leadership to suppress right-wing accounts.
 He has said the new Twitter will continue to downgrade the reach of negative or hateful messages but will be more transparent about it.